 Exception: Assessment of a single settlement sum paid for multiple, separate claims.

-When a compensation recipient has received a single settlement sum paid for multiple separate claims (for separate compensable event) (e.g. 2 unrelated workplace injuries) it is critical to determine how much of the settlement sum was paid in relation to each compensable event.
+When a compensation recipient has received a single settlement sum paid for multiple separate claims (for separate compensable events) (for example, 2 unrelated workplace injuries) it is critical to determine how much of the settlement sum was paid in relation to each compensable event.
 If no further information can be obtained about how to attribute the settlement sum to the various compensable events, it is acceptable to divide the settlement sum by the total number of compensable events in order to determine the lump sum paid in respect of each compensable event (see Savage v DEWR [2008] FMCA 32).

 Act reference: SSAct section 17(3) Compensation part of a lump sum

-Policy reference: SS Guide 4.13.2.50 Aggregation of Multiple Lump Sums
+Policy reference: SS Guide 4.13.2.50 Aggregation of multiple lump sums

 50% rule